 Before I go any further, I need to acknowledge the wonderful Sheri Sanders.
 Although I handpicked the show and artist examples below, Sheri is the brain behind many of the categories listed.
 If you want to learn more about auditioning for pop/rock musicals, I highly recommend picking up a copy of her book, Rock the Audition, and checking out her new website/training program, Rock the Performance.

 Once you’ve reviewed the genres below, feel free to view my full list of categorized pop and rock musicals here.
-If you need help selecting appropriate audition songs for auditions, check out my new repertoire consulting business, The Repertoire Guru.
+If you need further assistance finding repertoire for yourself or for your students, make sure to ‘like’ the Kevin Michael Jones Voice Studio & Repertoire Services page on Facebook!

 (ex.
 Phantom of the Opera, Les Miserables, Miss Saigon, Titanic, The Secret Garden, Jekyll & Hyde, A Tale of Two Cities)